Why are the grapes always sour? – Understanding Defense Mechanism

 Defense mechanism is a mental process that occurs involuntarily as a response to cope with conflicting environments, both external and internal.
 APA Dictionary of Psychology defines defense mechanism as “an unconscious reaction pattern employed by the ego to protect itself from the anxiety that arises from psychic conflict.”

-Sigmund Freud first used this word “defense mechanism” in his 1984 paper “The Neuro-Psychoses of Defense”.
+Sigmund Freud first used the word “defense mechanism” in his 1984 paper “The Neuro-Psychoses of Defense”.
 His daughter Anna Freud conducted further research and defined defense mechanisms in detail in her book “The Ego and Mechanisms of Defense”.
 She has mentioned about 20 different defenses in her book and worked extensively on 5 namely repression, regression, projection, reaction formation, and sublimation.

 The 5 Defense Mechanisms